Taccia Daidai

 Performance on paper:

 Daidai’s performance is okay, but not great.
 There was one spot of bleed-through on Kokuyo, and surprisingly, there was not only some micro feathering, but also some bleed-through on the Leuchtturm paper.
-The dry times were slightly above average, especially on Rhodia and Leuchtturm.
-The water resistance is hazy and may be difficult to read.
+There was also a lot of feathering in the ink splat and droplets.
+The ink should still be safe on a lot of fountain pen-friendly papers; however, it may be prone to feathering and light bleeding on some.

 Midori MD